MaxHalford/xam/README.md

 Splitting makes it easy a model on different *splits* of a dataset.
 For example you may want to train one model per user/day.

+:warning: Python doesn't know how to pickle lambda functions; you should pass a plain old `def` function to `SplittingEstimator` if you want to be able to pickle it.

 ```python
 >>> from sklearn import model_selection
 >>> from sklearn.linear_model import Lasso